 Pustules

-If you have been diagnosed with psoriasis, it is important to know your triggers.
-These triggers can vary for each individual.
-It may take time to determine the cause of a flare; however, once uncovered, you can avoid triggers and reduce the likelihood of a flare up.
-Writing in a journal or using an app on your smartphone can help you keep track of your feelings, pain levels, activity, medications, weather, and stress levels in relationship to your symptoms.
-Some of the common triggers include-
+It may take time to determine the cause of a flare; however, once uncovered, you can avoid triggers and reduce the likelihood of a flare-up.
+Writing in a journal or using an app on your smartphone can help you keep track of your feelings, pain levels, activity, medications, weather, and stress levels related to your symptoms.

 - Excess stress